 Enhancing Startup Success

-In a technology-fueled global economy, our mission is to support forward-looking regions to catalyze their own startup ecosystems to fully participate in it.
+In a technology-fueled global economy, our mission is to support forward-looking regions to catalyze their startup ecosystems.
 Our impact is rooted in over a decade of independent research with data on over a million companies across 150 cities.
 Working side-by-side with more than 300 partner organizations and global thought leaders, our frameworks have become instrumental in building foundations for startups to grow.
 Our efforts earned us the Research Champions award at the Global Entrepreneurship Congress 2019.
 Now, our focus is to help develop ecosystems through data-driven strategies.

-Silicon Valley serial entrepreneur, JF has founded five businesses in two continents, with two successful exits, two ongoing, and one miserable failure, source of much learning.
-He is also an active angel investor, founded a coworking space, and advised VCs on investment decisions.
+Silicon Valley serial entrepreneur JF has founded five businesses in two continents, with two successful exits, two ongoing, and one miserable failure, a source of much learning.
+He is also an active angel investor, founder of a coworking space, and an adviser to VCs on investment decisions.

 He started in banking, and then moved to tech strategy and corporate innovation, advising IBM, Cisco, Agilent/HP, J&J, Abbott, and others, for the firm of Kim Clark, former Dean of Harvard Business School, alongside Clayton Christensen and other thought-leaders.
 JF has an MBA from Harvard.

 Dane specializes in entrepreneurship development and economic growth, and provides insights and policy analysis for startup ecosystems worldwide.
 He is Visiting Vorzimer Professor of Entrepreneurship at LIU Post and former Vice President for Research and Policy at the Ewing Marion Kauffman Foundation.

 A frequent public speaker and writer, Dane’s work has appeared in The Wall Street Journal, Huffington Post, Forbes, and Washington Monthly, and he is frequently quoted by national broadcast and print outlets.

 Marc is Founder and COO, leading global growth and impact.
 Prior to founding Startup Genome, he co-led the startup ecosystem development unit at Silicon Valley-based Startup Compass.
 At PwC, KPMG, and Bayer Group’s internal management consultancy, Marc advised top executives across various sectors.

 He also founded a nonprofit organization to catalyze social innovation and was appointed Expert in Entrepreneurship, IT and Future of Economic Progress by the World Economic Forum.
 In 2017, his work to develop startup ecosystems everywhere has led him to receive a U.S. Visa for Individuals with Extraordinary Ability or Achievement.